mmsaki/nodejs-v2/reddit-cli/README.md

 reddit
 ```

-Use print flag to print reddit post link
+Or use print flag to print reddit post link

 ```zsh
 # using --print